 Thanksgiving cocktails should be simple (’cause you’ve already got enough going on in the kitchen), FUN (obvi), and not too sweet (’cause you know you’re about to have multiple slivers from allll the pies.)
 This Gin & Tonic Bar setup from my friend Erin Gleeson checks all the boxes.

-Erin’s newest book, Forest Feast Mediterranean, became an immediate favorite when it arrived in the mail earlier this fall.
-If you’re a fan of her other books (like me), you’ll recognize the magical photographs, charming watercolor illustrations, and knack for making delicious recipes that are so simple, they almost seem good to be true.
+Erin’s book, Forest Feast Mediterranean, became an immediate favorite when it arrived in the mail last fall.
+If you’re a fellow fan of her other books, you’ll recognize the magical photographs, charming watercolor illustrations, and knack for making delicious recipes that are so simple, they almost seem good to be true.
 This book is different though, in that it goes outside her cozy cabin in the woods to bring the reader along for her family’s journeys through France, Portugal, Spain, and Italy.
 I devoured every word of her captivating stories, and the way she brought the meals they experienced on their travels to life… and then translated simply for a home kitchen.